Adidas Samba OG FT

 Additionally, men’s outfits work well with Adidas Samba OG FT too.
 Opt for cropped chino trousers and overall printed button-down tees for that stylish surfer look or go with walking shorts and a simple T-shirt for a chill day spent with friends.
 Consumers could also play around with color matching through their outfit as the Samba OG FT is available in neutral hues.

 Many consumers initially covet the Samba OG FT for its versatile and iconic aesthetic alone but what keeps them hooked are the shoe’s premium materials and unique design updates.
 This pair’s upper is crafted from a combination of several materials: the base is crafted from high-quality full-grain leather while the T-toe overlay is made of Nubuck and the Three Stripe branding and heel counter are made of suede.
 Purchasers also praised the zigzag stitch detailing as, according to them, adds an interesting twist on the classic silhouette.

-Before lovers of Adidas retro sneakers got to obsess over reissued models and before being proclaimed as the second best-selling Three Stripe model (next to the Stan Smith), the Adidas Samba went through many alterations that changed along with the trends of different times.
+Before lovers of Adidas retro sneakers got to obsess over reissued models and before being proclaimed as the second best-selling Three Stripes model (next to the Stan Smith), the Adidas Samba went through many alterations that changed along with the trends of different times.
 Consumers were drawn to it and couldn’t get enough of the versatile kick as they wore it to work and almost everywhere imaginable.
 But how and when did the Samba come into being?

 The Dawn of the Samba